QQ-MM/PureMM/README.md

 **`sh eval/eval_mme.sh`**

 # MME Benchmark
-QQMM achieved xxx points, which was topx on MME benchmark at 2023-12-29.
+PureMM achieved xxx points, which was topx on MME benchmark at 2023-12-29.

 # Acknowledgments